Develop your innovative projects with Companies & Campus!

 FAQ

 The signature of the collaboration contract is not required in the application file for the Call for Projects.
-It is therefore possible to respond before or after signature, as long as the project is a new one.
+It is therefore possible to apply before or after the contract has been signed, as long as it concerns a new research project.
 In addition, an amendment to an existing collaboration is possible if it provides for a new research program with the associated budget.

 Yes, it is possible to respond to the Companies And Campus AAP in addition to the CIFRE thesis.
 When drawing up the scientific appendix, you should mention the "optional" part of the research program, the funding of which will depend on the allocation of the Companies And Campus envelope.
 To facilitate the process, the application to the Call for Projects should be made just before the signed collaboration contract for the CIFRE thesis is sent to the ANRT.